kartik-v/yii2-export/README.md

 yii2-export
 ===========

 A library to export server/db data in various formats (e.g. excel, html, pdf, csv etc.).
-The widget allows you to configure the `dataProvider`, `columns` just like one would do within a `yii\grid\GridView`.
-However, the widget is made lean to not render or process default grid table markup.
-Instead it will display a user friendly export actions ButtonDropdown menu or list.
-This can be embedded into any of your views that may or may not contain a GridView.
-It uses PHPExcel library for converting data to the right format for export.
+The widget allows you to configure the dataProvider, columns just like a yii\grid\GridView.
+However, it just displays the export actions in form of a ButtonDropdown menu, for embedding into any of your GridView or other components.

-# _Extension is under development_

 ### Demo
 You can see detailed [documentation](http://demos.krajee.com/export) on usage of the extension.